TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverAppCloudLabs.md

     Unique ID
 ```

-__Follow the instructions below to deploy Wind River Rocket for Intel Galileo Gen2 on Galileo2Device__
+__Follow the instructions below to deploy Wind River Rocket for Intel Galileo Gen2 on PhysicalDevice

 Click on "Generate and Download Device Image" and follow onscreen steps: